projectdelphai/panorama-tab-groups/README.md

 - Make new group and set active when you delete last group in a window
 - Salvage tabs who's group doesn't exist on load of add-on
 - Drag and drop tabs and groups between windows (maybe)

-### Being worked on
-- More solid thumbnailing
-- Double checking that the active group in a window is always set and valid
-- Fix up renaming of groups
-- Backups (Waiting for API) Import works, but creating windows and tabs correctly isn't really possible right now (can't open about: urls, etc)

 ### Waiting for API
 - Tab and tab-strip hiding